dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel.md

     }
 }
 ```
 The code above creates a `DbSet`  property for the entity set.
-An entity set typically corresponds to a database table, and entity corresponds to a row in the table.
+An entity set typically corresponds to a database table, and an entity corresponds to a row in the table.

 #### Add a connection string

-Open the `appsettings.json` file.
+Open the `appsettings.json` file and add the `MovieContext` connection string as shown below.
 ```
 {
   "Logging": {